lakatdev/keszeg3/README.md

 ### end
 Indicates end of *if* conditions and *while* loops
 ### arrset X Y Z
-Sets the (Y - 1)th value of the X array to Z
+Sets the (Y - 1)th value of the X array to Z. Resizes the array if it is not large enough
 ### arrget X Y Z
-Sets the X variable to the (Z - 1)th value of the Y array
+Sets the X variable to the (Z - 1)th value of the Y array, returns 0 if Z is out of bounds
 ### inc X (Y)
 Increases the X variable by Y if Y is specified, if not then by 1
 ### dec X (Y)